To peruse, price and/or purchase a book, go to Amazon.com

 “Okay.
 I get it.”

 Parker immediately dumped all their secret stuff into the sea and went rogue…Parker style.
 Within a week mysterious explosions, fire and death began to rain down on certain Jamaican drug facilities and private homes.
 Ships were set afire.
 Colombia got involved.
+All of it unknown to a highly frustrated CIA.
+“Where is he?
+What’s he doing?”

 It got worse from there.